HiSilicon

 HiSilicon (海思 (Hǎisī)) is a Chinese fabless semiconductor company based in Shenzhen, Guangdong province and wholly owned by Huawei.
 HiSilicon purchases licenses for CPU designs from ARM Holdings, including the ARM Cortex-A9 MPCore, ARM Cortex-M3, ARM Cortex-A7 MPCore, ARM Cortex-A15 MPCore, ARM Cortex-A53, ARM Cortex-A57 and also for their Mali graphics cores.
 HiSilicon has also purchased licenses from Vivante Corporation for their GC4000 graphics core.

 HiSilicon is reputed to be the largest domestic designer of integrated circuits in China.
 In 2020, the United States instituted rules that require any American firms providing equipment to HiSilicon or non-American firms who use American technologies or IPR (such as TSMC) that supply HiSilicon to have licenses as part of the ongoing trade dispute, and Huawei announced it will stop producing its Kirin chipsets from 15 September 2020 onwards due to this disruption of its supply chain.
-On 29 August 2023, Huawei announced the first fully domestically fabricated chip, the Kirin 9000S, which is used on its latest Mate 60 Pro phablet series of phones and MatePad 13.2 tablets.
+On 29 August 2023, Huawei announced the first fully domestically fabricated chip, the Kirin 9000S, which Huawei went on to use on the Mate 60 Pro phablet series of phones and MatePad 13.2 tablets.